magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

                                 boot.core/boot/fn            core.clj:  711
               clojure.core/binding-conveyor-fn/fn            core.clj: 1916
                                               ...
-Elapsed time: 8.126 sec
+Elapsed time: 9.093 sec
 ```

-Oh my God.
-The `test-cljs` reevaluated again all the project
+Same behavior.
+The `test-cljs` worked as expected, while `test`
-namespaces, including the one defined in the used libs.
-Correct the
+evaluated again all the project's namespaces.

-forced bug and you'll see again the same behavior.
-That said, let's
+Correct the forced bug and you'll see again the same behavior.
+That
-see at least if the current `tdd` configuration is able to manage a
+said, let's see at least if the current `tdd` configuration is able to
-new test namespace while it's running.
+manage a new test namespace while it's running.

 Create a new `validators_test.cljc` portable (i.e., `.cljc`) file in
 the `test/cljc/modern_cljs/login` test directory.
 Define a very simple